The Team

 Committee Member

-I returned to the village in 2002 when my husband and I undertook restoring a derelict farm building next to my mother’s cottage and where we have lived since.
+I moved to Grimston from Great Dalby with my parents in 1984.
+My Mother still lives in the same cottage.
+When I returned to the village in 2002 my husband and I undertook restoring a derelict farm building next to my mother’s cottage and this is where we still live.

 Tony Moore